fzliu/radient/README.md

 # Radient

 Radient is a developer-friendly, lightweight library for _vectorization_, i.e. turning data into embeddings.
-Radient supports many data types, not just text.
+Think of Radient as a Fivetran for multimodal data.

 ```shell
 $ pip install radient